top of page

 As the mother of a son who struggles with anxiety, I felt it.

 My son saw himself in that moment.
-And it shifted the way we talked about anxiety—more openness, less defensiveness, more space.
+And it shifted the way we talked about anxiety—with much greater openness, less defensiveness, and more space.

-I still admired the basketball analysis—the way Kenny, Pierre, Mike, and Darrick dissected possessions, debated strategy, and pulled historical context into present-day conversations.
+I still admired their basketball analysis—the way Kenny, Pierre, Mike, and Darrick dissect possessions, debate strategy, and pull historical context into present-day conversations.
 Their recall is exceptional.
-Their chemistry seamless.
-They don’t chase headlines; they chase understanding.
+Their chemistry - seamless.

-But now I was paying attention to something else.
+But now I was paying attention to something else - the way they speak to one another.

 They were grading teams midway through the season and debating whether the Warriors might miss the play-in.
 Kenny had been quieter than usual.
-So subtle you might miss it.
-And then he said:
+When he started to weigh in on the topic, he said:

 Without hesitation, Pierre responded:“No, you’re good.
 We rockin’…”